-fluctuating images is a platform for the presentation of and reflection on (media) art and design.
+fluctuating images is a platform for the presentation of and reflection on (media) art, design and music.
 Our aim is to foster a fruitful exchange between aesthetic and discursive approaches to the multilayered challenges presented by our technology- and media-driven world from a global and decolonial perspective. fluctuating images manifests itself mainly through screenings, talks, lectures, performances, and concerts, as well as printed and online publications.
 Our working method relies on collaborations between individuals, groups, and institutions, locally as well as internationally.

 When fluctuating images opened its doors in the red light district of Stuttgart in March 2004, media art already had its acknowledged place in the art world.
 Nevertheless, the second part of the gallery name, “contemporary media art,” created some telling confusion.
 Visitors and the local press often described the venue as a “media gallery” or “media space,” unwittingly taking up a critical point of the discussion around media art: its focus on the technical aspect.
 The art drops out of the picture and all that remains is the (new) media . . .
 This very reductive notion of media art, however, has always been contested by art theorists and artists who feel that the exclusive focus on new media should be replaced by an analysis of specific artistic ways of dealing with the media—digital and analog—in general.
 Accordingly, fluctuating images started as a platform for contemporary works of art that added new and innovative perspectives to this kind of self-reflecting mediality.
 The aim was not only to present an aesthetic reflection on mediality, but to supplement it with scientific analysis, to create an interface between art and science.
 Based on this conceptual framework, fluctuating images developed some distinctive areas of interest: our early curatorial involvement with VJing grew into a focus on artistic audiovisual practices which resulted, among other things, in a two-year curatorial research project on visual music (2007–2008) and the publication Audio.Visual—On Visual Music and Related Media (2009).
 This research focus subsequently led us to explore intersections between the field of audiovisual production and other practices such as performance, dance, design, and architecture.